 Once a student has exceeded the number of allowable absences (unexcused + excused) in an on-campus course, an unofficial withdrawal should be initiated by the professor.
 In the case of online courses, if a student has no activity during the first two weeks of the course or if there is any two-week period during the eight-week course that the student has no activity, the student will be unofficially withdrawn from the course.
-Anytime an unofficial withdrawal occurs, the result is a reduction of semester hours which can result in a change of status for financial aid (full-time to part-time, etc.).
+Anytime an unofficial withdrawal occurs, the result is a reduction of semester hours which can result in a change of status for financial aid (fulltime to part-time, etc.).
 The student may receive a withdraw passing (WP) grade, after he/she exceeds the absences allowed if the student is indeed passing the course.
-When the student has exceeded the allowed absences and is not passing the course, he/she will receive a withdraw-failing (WF) grade.
-For online courses, if the student is withdrawn after the first two weeks due to no activity, the student will receive a grade of WP; however, if, after the first two weeks the student is inactive for another two-week period, the student will receive a grade of WP or WF depending upon the academic status at the time of withdrawal.
+When the student has exceeded the allowed absences and is not passing the course, he/she will receive a withdrawfailing (WF) grade.
+For online courses, if the student is inactive for another two-week period, the student will receive a grade of WP; however, if, after the first two weeks the student is inactive for another two-week period, the student will receive a grade of WP or WF depending upon the academic status at the time of withdrawal.
 Students may also receive an unofficial withdrawal from a course if during the course, the instructor determines that the student has not and will not be able to complete sufficient assignments / exams to pass the course.
 Also figured into this will be the points deducted for excessive absences as outlined in the individual courses.